 “I can always hire a mathematician,” Edison once remarked, “[but] they can’t hire me.”
 Like all successful entrepreneurs, he was keenly aware of his strengths and weaknesses.
 As a boy, Edison trudged through Isaac Newton’s Philosophiae Naturalis Principia Mathematica (“Mathematical Principles of Natural Philosophy”).
-In his own words, the book left him with nothing but “a distaste for mathematics from which I never recovered.”
+In his own words, according to one Thomas Edison biography, the book left him with nothing but “a distaste for mathematics from which I never recovered.”

 Higher math was a topic about which Edison knew almost nothing.
 So, after co-founding the General Electric Company, he brought German mathematician Charles Proteus Steinmetz into the fold.
 A numerical genius, Steinmetz oversaw many of G.E.’s technical underpinnings.
 Previously, Edison had recruited yet another mathematician—Bay Stater Francis Upton—to make calculations that could help him carry out various lab experiments.
 Together, they worked on such gadgets as the incandescent lamp and the watt-hour meter before parting ways in 1911.

 This summer, Horner cameoed in the third highest-grossing movie of all time.
 Over the past quarter century, he’s served as a scientific consultant for all four Jurassic Park films and was just rewarded with a brief on-screen appearance during one of Jurassic World’s raptor scenes.
 Back in the 1970’s, Horner found the western hemisphere’s first-known dinosaur eggs.
 A legendary paleontologist, he’s forever changed our understanding of how these incredible animals grew up and raised their young.